March 7, 2017

 I made it about 6 stairs before I fell.
 I caught myself with my left arm on the railing and my knees and right palm caught the rest.
 I was bleeding, in severe pain and weeping because I couldn’t perform this ritual.
 My husband took me to our cabin and bandaged me up.
 For the remainder of our visit, the injuries I sustained kept us stuck in the cabin instead of enjoying my “home.”

-At age 35, I had been living disconnected from my body for who knows how long.
+At age 35, I had been living disconnected from my body for a long time.
 I was unaware of the hindrance of my weight because, in my mind, I was still 20, many, many pounds lighter and believed nothing had changed.
-I liken it to an inversion to Body Dysmorphia, where instead of being thin and seeing a fat person in the mirror, I was a fat person who always saw the strong, healthy person who had not aged, changed, or gained weight.
-I would look at pictures of myself and if I didn’t like what I saw, I just thought the camera must have hit me at the wrong angle.
+I liken it to an inversion of Body Dysmorphia, where instead of being thin and seeing a fat person in the mirror, I was a fat person who always saw the strong, healthy person who had not aged, changed, or gained weight.
+I would look at pictures of myself, and if I didn’t like what I saw, I just thought the camera must have hit me at the wrong angle.

 I realized later I wasn’t living in my body anymore; I was not connecting or fully feeling like a complete person.
-I tried, hard as I could, to learn how to live connected and inside of myself, but I was unable to find this beautiful gift of wholeness until after the surgery.
-The surgery has forced me to be aware of my body and its place and significance in the world.
-Being whole is incredibly difficult to get used to and is frightening, almost terrifying, on an hourly basis.
+I tried, hard as I could, to learn how to live connected and inside of myself, but I was unable to find a type of wholeness until after the surgery.
+The surgery forced me to be aware of my body because I brutalized it and malnourished it.
+Being inside my body is incredibly difficult to get used to and is frightening, almost terrifying, on an hourly basis.
 But, the mind-body connection establishment is a benefit and bane of the surgery.
 Because of the surgery…

-I’ve had to teach myself who I am.
+I will have to reclaim who I am.

 And, in the future, I hope I learn how to accept myself.

-I haven’t been back to Itasca since before the surgery.
-I can’t wait to return, as a stronger, more connected human being.
-And, I can’t wait to meet up with my old acquaintance in the pine trees.
+At this point, I haven’t been back to Itasca since before the surgery.
+I imagine returning as a stronger, more connected human being.
+But, I’m not entirely sure that is possible.

 Preacher’s Grove in Itasca State Park